 The sun, fresh air, and blood pumping through my veins lifted me out of the pit of irritation that wanted to swallow me whole.
 I just had to choose to be lifted up.

 After intentionally looking for reasons to rejoice that afternoon, it was much easier to return to the tasks of the day.
 Minute by minute, that one day threw several curveballs that distracted and tempted me to lose sight of hope.
-But, curveballs or not, it is 100% my choice to rejoice
+But, curveballs or not, it is 100% my choice to rejoice.

-And we all have that choice every minute of every day.
+It is 100% my choice to rejoice.
+Share on XAnd we all have that choice every minute of every day.
 So, how can face this world, with all its bad news and disappointments, and find reasons to rejoice?
 Is it true that we can bless the Lord at all times?
 (Ps 34:1a).

 I believe that in all circumstances, there are three things that can quickly re-focus us to bring hope: